 She is inspired by the physicality of pulse and rhythm, the possibilities of pattern and repetition, and the emotive impact of sound.
 Her musical influences include early 20th century French harmony, Steve Reich's works on tape, nature expressed by Toru Takemitsu, David Bowie, Jonny Greenwood vs Krzysztof Penderecki, Miles Davis, and The Bad Plus' version of Milton Babbitt's "Semi-Simple Variations".

 Will is an ARIA award winning percussionist, drummer and composer from Melbourne, Australia.
-He is a guest artist with the Melbourne Symphony Orchestra, Opera Australia, Orchestra Victoria, The Australian Ballet, and has toured throughout Australia, Europe and Asia.
-He has played for José Carreras, Mikis Theodorakis, Bryn Terfel, The Bolshoi Ballet, The Kirov Ballet, The New York Ballet, Topol, Andrea Bocelli and k d lang.
+He has been a guest artist with the Melbourne Symphony Orchestra, Opera Australia, Orchestra Victoria, The Australian Ballet, and has toured throughout Australia, Europe and Asia.
+He has played for José Carreras, Mikis Theodorakis, Bryn Terfel, The Bolshoi Ballet, The Kirov Ballet, The New York Ballet, Topol and k d lang.

 Will has also worked on many movie scores, including “Hero Mars” by Californian director Skyler Cooper, "At World's End" for Danish director Tomas Villum Jensen, and "Mary and Max" by Academy Award winning director Adam Elliot and starring Philip Seymour Hoffman.

 In 2012, Will won Best Score at the Los Angeles Movie Awards for his music on “Juliana’s Story,” a film directed by Angelique Papadelias.
 His composition "A Festival Fanfare" was used to open Melbourne's 2014 White Night Festival.